5 things casual X-Men fans should know before seeing Dark Phoenix

 Charles Xavier (originally Patrick Stewart, currently James McAvoy): His power is telepathy and being a genius.

-Jean Grey/ Phoenix (originally Famke Janssen, currently Sophie Turner): Her power is telepathy and telekinesis (gotta love a hyphenate), but she also has a hidden strength known as Phoenix Force that we only got a glimpse of in the previous film, Apocalypse.
+Jean Grey/Phoenix (originally Famke Janssen, currently Sophie Turner): Her power is telepathy and telekinesis (gotta love a hyphenate), but she also has a hidden strength known as Phoenix Force that we only got a glimpse of in the previous film, Apocalypse.

 Cyclops/Scott Summer (originally James Marsden, currently Tye Sheridan): He shoots energy rays from his eyes, which are often covered with protective glasses.
 You wouldn’t want to get hit by those rays.